Nazaudy, a spark in your curious mind

 This extinction created a very define and distinctive layer (geological signature) in the sediments called the K-T boundary, Cretaceous and Tertiary boundary, two periods that separate two eras in Earth's biological history: the Mesozoic or middle life and the Cenozoic or recent life.
 There has been similar and ever bigger asteroid impact in our planet, but this one of the Chicxulub crater in particular is iconic, not just to the fact that it pushed the dinosaurs into extinction, allowing the mammals (and in extension we us, humans) to conquer the planet later on, but because the acknowledgment of this impact extinction shocked the roots of Science, and the concepts that for so many centuries scientists had had about the nature of Evolution in our planet.
 "Uniformitarianism" had been the main theory for geologists, stating that the forces that build up and wear down our planet in the present moment were the same forces that did it in the past, and this theory was sort of extended to Biology too, with the idea that extinction was a phase in the process of evolution, and that species they simply evolve into something else...but all that was to be wrong with the systematic study of decades and the final conclusion that it was an asteroid the nail in the coffin for the extinction of the dinosaurs: the "Catastrophism" theory was proven, which state that sometimes pure chance and catastrophes clearly define and redirect the evolution of life in our planet

-The area of our planet were the Chicxulub asteroid impacted, the now Yucatan peninsula, was an area rich in sulphur dioxide, which released into the atmosphere had a devastating effect for the dinosaurs, and that is just pure bad luck.
+The area of our planet were the Chicxulub asteroid impacted, the now Yucatan peninsula, was an area rich gypsum, which after the impact released a huge amount of sulphur dioxide into the atmosphere, prolonging the already long nuclear winter ahead which had a devastating effect for the dinosaurs; the fact that the area of impact was rich of this mineral is just pure bad luck... for the dinosaurs of course, but for us mammals was a lucky strike.
+Had not much sulphur being generated after the blast impact, the story of this extinction would have been different.
 As a consequence of the impact, limestone weaken, and the famous cenotes in the Yucatan peninsula, that define the rim of the crater, were created.
 At the moment of the collision, nothing within 1,000 miles of the impact ground zero stood a chance, all was incinerated instantly by a superheated 2,000 miles an hour firewall.
 Then a 90 meter tall mega-tsunami obliterated the coastal areas.
 Debris from the meteor rain back into the atmosphere, overheating the planet in just a few minutes after the impact, until a point were forest spontaneously combusted and animals were roasted alive in the heat.
 For about 6 months, the ash completely blocked the sun, and you could not have seen your hand in the middle of the night.
 Sulphuric acid began to rain killing all plants, and temperatures dropped dramatically.
 The huge amount of sulphur dioxide that was released during the impact extended these conditions for about 2 years.
 Quite possibly, the Deccan Traps were intensifying their eruptions around this time, extending these conditions for even decades.
 Photosyntheses stopped, and the food change totally collapsed.
 The survivors were omnivores living underground where they were further protected from the hostile environment.
 This is not the first time, neither the last, and not even the biggest of the meteor impacts that our planet has endured, but in conjunction with the Deccan Traps eruption, it is the most notoriously devastating impact that changed forever Life as we know it now

 17) Chicxulub crater, dated 66 million years ago (180 km in diameter), to create the crater structure that this impact has, the asteroid must have entered the Earth from a north-east direction, passing through Nova Scotia and Florida and striking our planet with roughly a 60 degree angle.
 If the asteroid came from the edge of the solar system (Oort Cloud) it would have taken 38,000 years of travelling before hitting Earth.
 If the asteroid got detached from the asteroid belt, it will only have taken about 6 months before slamming into our planet